solana-labs/solana-program-library/docs/src/stake-pool.md

 ---

-A program for pooling together SOL to be staked by an off-chain agent running SoM (Stake-o-Matic) which redistributes the stakes across the network and tries to maximize censorship resistance and rewards.
+A program for pooling together SOL to be staked by an off-chain agent running a Delegation bot which redistributes the stakes across the network and tries to maximize censorship resistance and rewards.

 ## Overview

+SOL token holders can earn rewards and help secure the network by staking tokens to one or more validators.
+Rewards for staked tokens are based on the current inflation rate, total number of SOL staked on the network, and an individual validator’s uptime and commission (fee).

+Stake pools are an alternative method of earning staking rewards.
+This on-chain program pools together SOL to be staked by a manager, allowing SOL holders to stake and earn rewards without managing stakes.

-Information regarding staking and stake programming is available at:
+Additional information regarding staking and stake programming is available at:

 - https://solana.com/staking
 - https://docs.solana.com/staking/stake-programming